ChromeWax/Lock_via_Touch_and_Display_Components/README.md

 device to store the combination of correct presses, a display to show countdown and final result, and a touch sensor for inputting combination.

+To run this would require plan9 running on the pi.
 ![](Images/Lock_1.gif)

 # Authors